Calisthenics Chest Exercises: Path to Ultimate Strength and Power

 • Wide Push-Ups: Widening your hand placement shifts more focus onto the chest while reducing triceps involvement in calisthenics workout.

-• Diamond Push-Ups: Placing your hands close together targets the triceps and inner chest for an added challenge as a part of these calisthenics chest exercises.
+• Diamond Push-Ups: Placing your hands close together targets the triceps and inner chest for an added challenge as a part of these bodyweight chest workout.

-• Tempo Push-Ups: Incorporate slower eccentric (lowering) phases and explosive concentric (pushing) phases as part of calisthenics chest exercises to increase muscle growth.
+• Tempo Push-Ups: Incorporate slower eccentric (lowering) phases and explosive concentric (pushing) phases as part of calisthenics chest training to increase muscle growth.

-Dips are one of the most effective calisthenics chest exercises for building lower chest strength.
+Dips are one of the most effective chest activation with bodyweight exercises for building lower chest strength.
 Here’s how to get the most out of dips:

 • Forward Lean: Lean forward to place more emphasis on the chest, shifting away from triceps engagement.